chaseruskin/orbit-targets/README.md

 # Orbit Profile

-A collection of settings for [Orbit](https://github.com/cdotrus/orbit), an agile package manager and extensible build tool for hardware description languages (HDLs).
+A collection of settings for [Orbit](https://github.com/chaseruskin/orbit), a package manager and build tool for hardware description languages (HDLs).

 ## Installing